tannewt/wa-law.org/bill/2023-24/hb/1298/1/README.md

 ## Section 18
 Sections 3 through 6, 10, and 11 of this act apply only to condominium units for which a public offering statement is made after the effective date of this section.

+## Section 19
+Section 14 of this act expires January 1, 2030.

+## Section 20
+Section 15 of this act takes effect January 1, 2030.